October 19, 2023

 How do you join the Producers Guild of America?

-There are five main considerations to joining the Producers Guild of America.
-These are: professional experience, references, additional application materials, other eligibility factors and payment.
+How to get into the Producers Guild of America can be broken down by several criteria: professional experience, references, additional application materials, other eligibility factors and payment.

 1. Professional experience

-As mentioned, the type of productions a person has worked on help determine PGA membership eligibility.
+We mentioned that the type of productions a person has worked on can help to determine PGA membership eligibility.
 Below is a detailed breakdown by medium of the credits an applicant must have to be considered for Producers Guild membership.

 Keep in mind that for feature films, these credits must have been received within seven (7) years of applying for Producers Guild membership.
 For all other mediums, the credits must have been received within five (5) years.